Zeioth/compiler.nvim/README.md

 * `Building systems → maven` is planned.
 Auto discovery of options defined by the user is planned.
 * `Building systems → package.json` is planned.
 Auto discovery of options defined by the user is planned.
 * Consider adding rake support.
-* Better Windows compatibility when not using WLS: The commands `rm -rf` and `mkdir -p` only exist on unix.
-To support Windows without WLS we should run the equivalent powershell command when Windows is detected.
+* Better Windows compatibility when not using WSL: The commands `rm -rf` and `mkdir -p` only exist on unix.
+To support Windows without WSL we should run the equivalent powershell command when Windows is detected.
 * Aditionally, we will also have to compile for `asm` win64 architecture, if the detected OS is windows.
 * Aditionally, we will also have to add an option to compile for `Build for windows (flutter)`.